vmware-archive/kubeless/README.md

 This is still currently a POC, feel free to land a hand.
 We need to implement the following high level features:

-* Add other runtimes, currently only Python and NodeJS is supported
+* Add other runtimes, currently only Python and NodeJS are supported
 * Deploy Kafka and Zookeeper using StatefulSets for persistency
+* Investigate other messaging bus
 * Instrument the runtimes via Prometheus to be able to create pod autoscalers automatically
+* Optimize for functions startup time